akki47kishore/User-Intrest-Analysis-and-Lexicon-Based-Sentiment-Analysis/README.md

 user intrest analysis and lexicon based sentiment analysis

-RUN the newmain.py in the terminal and open the link that appears
+RUN the newmain.py in the terminal and open the link that appears.
+FLASK is used to integrate the webpages.